 Location and Access

-When you're planning a visit to New Zealand's native forests, you'll find that access is straightforward.
-Located at 160 Wilton Road in Wellington, Otari-Wilton's Bush is easily sign-posted from Churchill Drive and the Karori Tunnel.
-The main entrance at 150 Wilton Road welcomes you into one of the city's Outer Green Belt treasures, managed by the Wellington City Council.
+Planning a visit to Otari-Wilton’s Bush in Wellington is simple with its convenient location.
+Situated at 160 Wilton Road, the reserve is well-signposted from Churchill Drive and the Karori Tunnel.
+The main entrance welcomes you to one of Wellington’s prized green spaces, managed by the Wellington City Council.

-If you're driving, you'll appreciate the ample parking facilities available at the main car park on Wilton Road, including designated school bus parking.
+If driving, you’ll find ample parking facilities at the main car park on Wilton Road, including spaces for school buses, ensuring a hassle-free arrival.

-With these transport options and parking facilities, your visit to the native forests promises to be both accessible and enjoyable.
+With these accessible transport and parking options, your trip to Otari-Wilton’s Bush promises to be both easy and enjoyable.

 Historical Significance